villagecomputing/superpipe/README.md

 ## Get Started

-Installing LabelKit is a breeze.
-Simply run `pip install labelkit` in your terminal.
+Installing SuperPipe is a breeze.
+Simply run `pip install superpipe` in your terminal.

 ## License